TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privateendpoints-general-common-solution.md

 # What is Private Endpoint?

 Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
-Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
+Private Endpoint uses a private IP address from your virtual network, effectively bringing the service into your virtual network.

 ## **Recommended Documents**